 DomainKeys Identified Mail (DKIM) is an email authentication mechanism that uses private/public key cryptography to authenticate that the message is really coming from a legitimate and designated source.
 DKIM public key is generated by ExchangeDefender and placed in your DNS zone as a txt record.
 DKIM private key is generated by ExchangeDefender as well, and an encrypted signature is included in every email that goes through the ExchangeDefender network.
 When the recipients mail server receives a message from you, they look up the DKIM public key via DNS use it to decrypt the signature.
 Since only the sender (ExchangeDefender, with the private DKIM key) can properly encrypt the signature, there is an additional layer of security assuring the recipient that the message is sent by you.

 ExchangeDefender DKIM implementation is simple and handled through our support system at https://support.ownwebnow.com.
-Simply open a ticket and request a DKIM public signature for your domain and our team will provide a TXT record to put in your DNS.
+ExchangeDefender DMARC (SPF & DKIM) Setup Guide - setup full DKIM + SPF + DMARC in under 5 minutes!.
 Once completed, you can verify it with nslookup:

 Once your DKIM is in, please update the original support ticket and we will clear the domain for signing.